SportPesa: Kenya

 In 2016 SportPesa signed a five-year deal with Kenya Rugby Union along with Kenya Premier League teams Gor Mahia and AFC Leopards and then second division Nakuru All Stars.

 In February 2017 a team dubbed the SportPesa All-Stars, selected from the 18 Kenyan Premier League clubs, became the first-ever team from the country to play in England, where they lost 2–1 to a Hull City Select side at the KCOM Stadium.
 This partnership was geared towards exposing Kenyan players to the international stage.

-In April 2017 SportPesa announced a three -year agreement with Spanish top flight football League - LaLiga to become the Official Betting Partner.
+In April 2017 SportPesa announced a three -year agreement with Spanish top flight football League – LaLiga to become the Official Betting Partner.

 The company's sponsorship status of teams in Kenya was suspended following the withdrawal of its operating license in July 2019 – the license was reinstated in October 2020 after the brand signed a five-year deal with Milestone Games Ltd which then took over the rights to operate under the name SportPesa.

 In 2021, SportPesa signed a new sponsorship deal with Wazee Pamoja League.
-A league that consist of 11 teams who’s players are +33 years old, the focus being to provide a place for retired footballers or just people over the age of 33 to have a space to train, play and network.
+A league that consist of 11 teams whose players are +33 years old, the focus being to provide a place for retired footballers or just people over the age of 33 to have a space to train, play and network.

+In October 2021, SportPesa became Murang'a Seal's primary sponsor.
+As part of the deal, SportPesa will support the Murang'a Seal Football Academy, which is growing into a sports excellence centre.

 In 2022, SportPesa agreed a three-year shirt sponsorship with Kenya Rugby Union team Kenya Sevens Rugby and a one-year shirt sponsorship with Kenya Premier League team Gor Mahia.

+SportPesa signed a sponsorship deal with Gor Mahia FC in September 2022.
+The three-year deal will cover the team playing in the Africa CAF championships and the Kenya Premier League.

+In December 2022, SportPesa reaffirmed its support for Kenyan rugby by continuing its sponsorship of the National rugby 7s team, the Shujaa.
+Besides, the brand became the title partner of the National Rugby 7s Circuit in 2023, renamed SportPesa National 7s Circuit, for supporting rugby in Kenya.